Calculating eigenvectors in max-algebra by mutation-sunflower method: Introduction

 \section{Introduction}

-The max-algebra system is one of the analogues of linear algebra that has recently attracted attention of many researchers.
-The {\it max-algebra system} consists of nonnegative real numbers $\zR_+$ equipped with the following operations: multiplication $a\otimes b=ab$, and max-algebra summation $a\oplus b=\max\{a,b\}$.
-Furthermore, max-algebra is isomorphic to {\it max-plus algebra}, which consists of the set $\zR\cup\{-\infty\}$ with operations of addition and maximization \cite{Bapat-Stan, Cuin} and it is also isomorphic to the {\it min-plus algebra} consisting of the set $\zR\cup\{\infty\}$ with operations of addition and minimization \cite{Bu, litvinor}.
-This algebra system and its isomorphic versions enable us to study in the linear manner classically non-linear phenomena from different areas such as parallel computation, transportation networks, timetabled programs, IT, dynamic systems, combinatorial optimization, computational biology, graph theory, and mathematical physics.
-To find out more details, we refer to references \cite{Bac-Coh-Ols, Bu, Esn-Dri1, Esn-Dri2, Esn-Dri3, PS, Heid, Hor-Joh2, litvinor, GPZ, KMNS21, GPZ22}.
-In this algebraic system, there is no obvious deduction but many of problems that appear in linear algebra like systems of equations, eigenvalues, projections, subspaces, singular value decomposition, and duality theory have been developed and have reached other areas such as functional analysis and combinatorial optimization \cite{Bapat, Bu, litvinor, NM, AGW, Aljosa1, Aljosa2, MP22, RLP, MPS22, KZPH22}.
+The max-times system is one of the analogues of linear algebra that has recently attracted the attention of many researchers.
+The {\it max-times system} consists of nonnegative real numbers $\mathbb{R}_+$ equipped with the following operations: multiplication $a\otimes b=ab$, and max-times algebra summation $a\oplus b=\max\{a,b\}$.
+Furthermore, max-times algebra is isomorphic to {\it max-plus algebra}, which consists of the set $\mathbb{R}\cup\{-\infty\}$ with operations of addition and maximization \cite{Bapat-Stan}, and it is also isomorphic to the {\it min-plus algebra}, consisting of the set $\mathbb{R}\cup\{\infty\}$ with operations of addition and minimization \cite{Bu, litvinor}.
+This algebra system and its isomorphic versions enable us to study in a linear manner classically non-linear phenomena from different areas such as parallel computation, transportation networks, timetabled programs, IT, dynamic systems, combinatorial optimization, computational biology, graph theory, and mathematical physics.
+For more details, we refer to references \cite{Bu, Esn-Dri1, Esn-Dri2, Heid, litvinor, KMNS21}.

+In this algebraic system, many problems that appear in linear algebra, like systems of equations, eigenvalues, projections, subspaces, singular value decomposition, and duality theory, have been developed and have reached other areas such as functional analysis and combinatorial optimization \cite{Bapat, Bu, litvinor, MPS22}.
+It is well-known that eigenvectors and eigenvalues for linear systems in max-plus algebra play an important role in the study of associated discrete-event systems (see e.g. \cite{Bu, Heid}) and their (ultimately) periodic behaviour.